Lynn Gunn: Personal life

 Lyndsey Gunnulfsen grew up in Lowell, Massachusetts.
 She has spoken about her lifelong fascination with graveyards, death, and the occult, stating that this was the inspiration behind many of the paranormal and macabre themes in her song-writing.
 Spiritually, she has said she is "into astrology and life paths and weird energetics stuff".
 Gunn has stated that she has struggled with depression, and that this was a major inspiration for much of her song-writing.
 Gunn has also cited bands such as Paramore, Radiohead, Florence and the Machine, and The Weeknd as musical influences.
 Lynn Gunn is a graduate from Lowell High School.
-Participating in Battle of The Bands at the school with some fellow classmates, she graduated in 2012, was originally going to attend MassArt but ultimately backed out to pursue PVRIS as a full-time project, prior to touring and signing to Rise Records, Gunn has spent some time working at Hot Topic and Guitar Center.
+Participating in Battle of The Bands at the school with some classmates, she graduated in 2012, was originally going to attend MassArt but ultimately backed out to pursue PVRIS as a full-time project, prior to touring and signing to Rise Records, Gunn has spent some time working at Hot Topic and Guitar Center.

+In 2020, Gunn revealed that she has an autoimmune disease called Ankylosing spondylitis, which she was diagnosed with in 2018.
+She was also diagnosed with Crohn’s disease in October 2019.